Skip to main content

 Some of the ski lifts in Chamonix still have free parking, but this is being slowly phased out to be replaced by parking meters, as Chamonix moves towards encouraging people to use the buses and trains rather than their cars.

 The lift car parks are often full by 09:00.
-Expect them to be even busier over Christmas and the February half term.
+Expect them to be even busier over Christmas and the February school holidays.

 Le Tour